 Did you suffer serious injuries or was your loved one killed because of another party’s negligence?
 It is in your best interest to seek legal counsel as soon as possible for help obtaining the compensation you and your family need and deserve.

-Emanuel Balams is an Atlanta attorney who does not charge his clients one cent unless he gets them financial awards.
-Balams Law Group serves several communities in and around the greater Atlanta area, including Johns Creek, Riverdale, Decatur, East Point, Norcross, Marietta, Sandy Springs, Roswell, Dunwoody, Lawrenceville, College Park, Milton, Alpharetta, Forest Park, Duluth, and Smyrna.
+ReShea Balams is an Atlanta attorney who does not charge her clients one cent unless she gets them financial awards.
+The Balams Firm serves several communities in and around the greater Atlanta area, including Johns Creek, Riverdale, Decatur, East Point, Norcross, Marietta, Sandy Springs, Roswell, Dunwoody, Lawrenceville, College Park, Milton, Alpharetta, Forest Park, Duluth, and Smyrna.

 Contingency fees cannot be used by every kind of attorney.
 The State Bar of Georgia’s rules regarding fees clearly state a lawyer cannot enter into an arrangement for, charge, or collect a contingent fee for representing a defendant in a criminal case or any fee in a domestic relations matter in which the amount of is contingent upon the securing of a divorce or upon the amount of alimony, support, or property settlement.

 The rules of the State Bar place a great emphasis on contingent fees being reasonable.
 Rule 1.5(a) establishes these eight factors to be considered in determining the reasonableness of a fee:

 - the time and labor required, the novelty and difficulty of the questions involved, and the skill requisite to perform the legal service properly;

 - the likelihood that the acceptance of the particular employment will preclude other employment by the lawyer;

 - the fee customarily charged in the locality for similar legal services;